 Sangria is basically just a few straightforward ingredients – fruit, fruit juice, sugar, rum (or brandy), and red wine.
 That’s it.
 Combine these ingredients, chill, and serve over ice!

-Can’t get any easier!
-Make some of this simple red wine sangria and invite me over …
+It can’t get any easier!
+Make a pitcher of this simple sangria and invite me over …

 Simple Red Wine Sangria

 This simple red wine sangria will bring you a taste of Spain!